6ixthdev/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists - a script that prints what is in the current directory, parent directory and the boot directory 12-file_type - a script that prints the type of the file name iamafile 13-symbolic_link - creating a symbolic link
+11-lists - a script that prints what is in the current directory, parent directory and the boot directory 12-file_type - a script that prints the type of the file name iamafile 13-symbolic_link - creating a symbolic link 14-copy_html - copy all html files to folders without html files or update newer ones